Owned and Operated #143 - Call by Call Management and HVAC Growth with Joe Crisara

 Joe Crisara: The solutions won't be right.
 I'll tell you that.
 That's the biggest thing.

 John Wilson: Makes sense.
 Thank you.
 This is good, Joe.
-I hope you
+I hope you enjoyed it.

 John Wilson: Yeah.
 I'm getting ready to dive into the book.
 I'm sure I'll have more questions, so we'll check it out.
 And yeah the call by call has been an interesting one.